ainagari/ainagari.github.io/menu/publications.md

 #### Upcoming

+* **Aina Garí Soler**, Juan Carlos Zevallos Huaco, Matthieu Labeau and Chloé Clavel (2026).
+Scare Quotes as Markers of "Questionable" Word Usages and Misalignment in Conversation: An Annotation Study.
+Accepted to the _Fifteenth Language Resources and Evaluation Conference: LREC 2026, Palma de Mallorca, Spain, May 13-15_.

-* **Aina Garí Soler**, Jenny Myrendal, Chloé Clavel and Staffan Larsson.
+* **Aina Garí Soler**, Jenny Myrendal, Chloé Clavel and Staffan Larsson (2026).
 [The NeWMe Corpus: A gold standard corpus for the study of Word Meaning Negotiation](https://doi.org/10.21203/rs.3.rs-5975927/v1).
-Submitted to  _Language Resources & Evaluation_.
+Accepted to  _Language Resources & Evaluation_.

 #### 2025